parjun585/FlipKart_Selenium-webscrapping-tutorial/README.md

     conda activate venv/

 2. **Download ChromeDriver**:
-   - Download the appropriate ChromeDriver version for your operating system from the official website (https://edgedl.me.gvt1.com/edgedl/chrome/chrome-for-testing/118.0.5993.70/win64/chromedriver-win64.zip).
+   - Download the appropriate ChromeDriver version for your operating system from the official website(https://chromedriver.chromium.org/downloads)
+   -Direct link for windows  (https://edgedl.me.gvt1.com/edgedl/chrome/chrome-for-testing/118.0.5993.70/win64/chromedriver-win64.zip).
    - Save the ChromeDriver executable in a directory of your choice.

 3. **Install Requirements**: